alshdavid/BorrowScript/README.md

 - When `main` exits, it returns a status code `0` as default
 - Imports starting with `@std/*` target the standard library
 - Using the `read` operator, a variable is lent for reading

+## Lambdas, Type Inference and Shorthand

+In the example code I am using the long hand version of everything.
+I am including type signatures as well as function definitions.

+The language will support lambda functions and TypeScript type inference so it won't be necessary to write the complete type signatures for everything.

+In addition, I am exploring the idea of using shorthand ownership operators and sensible defaults namely;

+`move` is the default if omitted. `write` will also accept `w`, `read` or `r`, `copy` or `c`.

 <h4>More Details</h3>